 You can kill mold and can use natural household products to do it.
 But, like removing it, the mold particles will more than likely still be in the air.

 And if you have any health factors mentioned earlier the mold particles in the air can still cause you to get sick.

 Mold shows up in the rooms of your house that have excess moisture.

 If you have ever had flooding or a leak in your home (especially in the basement), you may find mold on your walls.
 And yes, you can remove mold from the walls of your house, and you can do it naturally.

 There are a variety of natural ways to remove mold from the walls depending on the damage and amount of mold on your walls.
 We will touch on them soon but right now let’s cover the most common types of mold you can remove mold from.

 Drywall is a porous material, and mold can grow on both sides of it.
 You can remove mold from drywall, but you need to monitor it regularly because it may grow back, especially if the spores are not killed and removed.

 Can You Remove Mold from Plaster Walls?

-Plaster walls are not porous but mold can still grow on the paint or dust on it.
-You can remove mold from plaster walls easier than drywall but to prevent it from growing back you will still need to eliminate the excessive moisture in that area.
+Plaster walls are not porous, but mold can still grow on the paint or dust on it.
+You can remove mold from plaster walls more easily than drywall, but to prevent it from growing back, you will still need to eliminate the excessive moisture in that area.